Unleash/unleash/website/docs/contributing/general/ADR/domain-language.md

 ## Change requests domain language

 * *Change request*: An entity referring to the overarching data structure of a change request.
 A change request contains changes, and can be approved or rejected.

-* *Changes*

-An entity referring to a single change within a change request
+* *Change*: A term referring to a single change within a change request

-* *Discard*
+* *Changes*: A term referring to a group of changes within a change request

-A naming convention used for deleting a single change of a change request, or discarding an entire change request
+* *Discard*: A term used for deleting a single change of a change request, or discarding an entire change request.

-* *Pending*

-A *pending* change request is one that has not yet been applied or discarded.
+* *Pending*: A *pending* change request is one that has not yet been applied or discarded.
 In other words, it is in one of these three states:
     1. `Draft`
     2. `In review`
     3. `Approved`

-* *Closed*

-A *closed* change request has either been applied or cancelled and can no longer be changed.
+* *Closed*: A *closed* change request has either been applied or cancelled and can no longer be changed.
 Change requests that are either `Applied` or `Cancelled` are considered closed.